dental tooth abscess signs symptoms treatment and cost

 A dental abscess may require extraction if it recurs even after treatment.

-While awaiting treatment, over-the-counter (OTC) medicines may assist ease the patient's discomfort.
-It's crucial to carefully follow the instructions on the packet.
+While awaiting treatment, over-the-counter (OTC) medicines can help ease discomfort.
+It is crucial to follow the instructions on the packet carefully.
+Remember, painkillers are not a substitute for visiting the dentist; they are only meant to reduce pain.

-Ibuprofen and asthma: Avoid using ibuprofen if you have asthma.
+• Ibuprofen and asthma: Avoid ibuprofen if you have asthma.

-Ibuprofen and stomach ulcers: If you have now or have ever had stomach ulcers, avoid using ibuprofen.
+• Ibuprofen and stomach ulcers: Avoid ibuprofen if you have or have had stomach ulcers.

-Children and aspirin: Children younger than 16 should not use aspirin.
+• Children and aspirin: Children under 16 should not use aspirin.

 4. Antibiotics